 Health Data Warehouse (HDW)

 Modern techniques in molecular biology, including -omic analyses, have opened new avenues for examining the cellular and molecular determinants of health.
-The Biospecimen Repository of the PHD Warehouse will add key capabilities to the College of Health for human biospecimen collection and processing, and subsequent storage and analysis of biological markers for research in precision medicine.
+The Biospecimen Repository of the Health Data Warehouse will enable human biospecimen collection and processing, and subsequent storage and analysis of biological markers for research in precision medicine.
 The HST building will incorporate a tissue processing laboratory and freezer room for mechanical and liquid nitrogen freezers to accommodate scalable collection of biospecimens for population health research.
 The biospecimen repository will be a key resource to support the cohort studies and the implementation of analyzing multiple integrated -omic assays combined with self-reported and electronically ascertained health information (claims and electronic health records).

 The Data Visualization Laboratory

 The Artificial Intelligence and Data Visualization Laboratory (AI/DV) will occupy 700+ square feet in the HST building.
 In support of the research and teaching missions of the College of Health, the Artificial Intelligence and Data Visualization Lab will showcase technologies for faculty and student researchers and their external partners.
 As technology advances, the AI/DV lab will develop training and consulting services to disseminate information about new tools, support integration of new technologies into coursework and facilitate partnerships that link faculty and students with external resources for new and useful tools.

 Survey Research Laboratory

 Open Plan Wet and Dry Lab Space